 The Rest of the Story Trophies?

-I just wanted to reiterate here, if you did indeed follow instructions and hold off on completing “The Looming Shadow” until this point, then you will still have two campaign trophies left.
+I just wanted to reiterate here, if you did indeed follow earlier instructions in this Horizon Zero Dawn Trophy Guide and hold off on completing “The Looming Shadow” until this point, then you will still have two campaign trophies left.
 You’re now free to collect them, but as they are technically still unmissable I have kept them listed in the Unmissable Trophies list and saw no reason to move them.